EngineHub/WorldEditDocs/source/usage/utilities.rst

 Unlike the fill command, the recursive fill command *will* work outwards as it moves down, meaning it can fill caves and other holes that expand into the walls.

-Like the fill command, it will not travel upwards.
+Like the fill command, it will not travel upwards beyond the starting y level.

 Draining pools
 ~~~~~~~~~~~~~~